 You’ve seen the warning signs that your child is getting spoiled.
 Don’t worry, it’s not too late.
-Learn 7 practical ways on how to unspoil your child.
+Learn 7 practical tips on how to unspoil your child.

-For many parents, every day it seems like the kids are challenging them more and more.
-Children demand their way every time and throw a fit when they don’t get it.
-Parents can’t entertain them with simple toys anymore.
-And anything they need their kids to do requires a bribe.
+For many parents, kids seem to challenge them every day.
+They demand their way every time and throw a fit when they don’t get it.
+Simple toys aren’t enough anymore, and anything kids need to do requires a bribe.

-They’ve seen the warning signs.
-And if you can relate, don’t worry, it’s not too late.
-Parents aren’t “stuck” with spoiling their kids for years on end.
-It’ll take a shift in thinking about parenting.
-Putting your foot down, firmly but with empathy.
-And encouraging values you want your child to uphold.
+If you can relate, don’t worry, it’s not too late.
+You’re not “stuck” with spoiled kids for years on end.
+But it’ll take a shift in thinking about parenting, putting your foot down—firmly but with empathy—and encouraging values you want your child to uphold.

 How to unspoil your child

 Disclosure: This article contains affiliate links.
 Thank you for your support!

 Many parents admit they see the warning signs of raising a spoiled child and asked, “What do I do?”
 Here are a few ideas:

 Studies have shown that giving kids experiences over material items provides more happiness.
 From The Atlantic:

 Over the past decade, an abundance of psychology research has shown that experiences bring people more happiness than do possessions.